OpenNews/srccon-2022/scholarships.md

 ## When notifications go out

-The stipend notifications will go out on April 25.
+The stipend notifications will go out on May 4.

 ## What happens after the event